wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 | Input-adaptive quantities            | Evaluated using a fixed analytical rule | Recomputed without fitting                                   |

 No coefficient, threshold, or DBSCAN setting is retuned for a test trajectory, SNR point, channel realization, or comparison waveform.
 The same frozen sensing backend is used throughout held-out evaluation.

+### Completed calibration procedure

+The fixed configuration was obtained before test evaluation:

+1. Training-only normalization statistics were estimated after the trajectory-disjoint split.
+2. The $L_1$ covariance diagonal was estimated from training features and converted to normalized inverse-variance weights; `gamma_detect = 0.85` was then selected from the validation ROC by the Youden index subject to $P_{FA}\leq0.10$.
+3. The $L_2$ regularized linear discriminant was fitted on standardized training features; `gamma_uav = 0.65` was selected by validation macro-F1.
+4. The $L_3$ DBSCAN, kurtosis, confidence-weight, and rejection parameters were selected by a finite validation grid search maximizing macro-F1, with rejection rate used as the first tie-breaker.
+5. The $L_4$ calibration coefficients were fitted by least squares on training trajectories; peak/fusion parameters and the reliability threshold were selected from the validation error-coverage trade-off.

+The complete search grids, objectives, tie-break rules, and fitted parameter values are recorded in [the detailed report](docs/Reproducibility_and_Task_Specific_Evaluation.md#completed-fitting-and-validation-procedure).
+The resulting parameter file is frozen across SNR values, channel scenarios, UAV classes, and comparison waveforms.

 <a id="frozen-configuration"></a>